Forest, Ohio

 Forest is a village in Hardin and Wyandot counties in the U.S. state of Ohio.
-The population was 1,461 at the 2010 census.
+The population was 1,350 at the 2020 census.

 History

 A post office has been in operation at Forest since 1854.
 Forest was platted in 1855 when the railroad was extended to that point.
 The village most likely was named for the fact the original town site was a forest.
 Forest was incorporated in 1865.

+Forest was directly in the path of totality during the solar eclipse of April 8, 2024, for almost four minutes, making it one of sites with longest duration of totality.